1. How does subject-based learning contribute to developing transferable skills for future careers?

 In today’s dynamic and rapidly evolving world of skills, education extends beyond traditional knowledge transfer.
-As educators, we have a profound responsibility to impart information and equip our students with skills that will serve as their compass in navigating their future careers.
+As educators, we are profoundly responsible for imparting information and equipping our students with skills that will serve as their compass in navigating their future careers.
 This learning journey goes beyond textbooks and exams; it encompasses developing skills like critical thinking, communication, problem-solving, teamwork, and creativity.
 As we delve into the realm of subject-based learning, we not only empower our students with subject-specific knowledge but also provide them with an arsenal of transferable skills that transcend disciplines.

 The Power of Subject-Based Learning: